 In a Post Office savings account the amount deposited can be withdrawn at anytime as per the depositor’s needs.
 The withdrawal is, however, subject to the maintenance of a minimum balance of Rs.
 50 in a simple account and Rs.
 500 for cheque facility accounts.

-The rate of interest offered by a Post Office savings account is decided by the Central Government from time to time and is generally between 3% to 4%.
+Post Office savings account interest rate is decided by the Central Government from time to time and is generally between 3% to 4%.
 Interest is calculated on monthly balances and credited annually.

 The main features of a Post Office savings account are:

 - The depositor can choose to close the account at any time of his or her choosing

 - The account can be opened by cash only

 - Nomination facility is available at the time of opening the account as well as after opening the account